Jared Goff: 2022 season

 In the season-opener against the Eagles, Goff threw for 215 yards and two touchdowns, but threw an interception returned for a touchdown as the Lions lost by a score of 38–35.
-In the next game against the Washington Commanders, he threw for 256 yards and four touchdowns in a 36–27 victory.
+In the next game against the Washington Commanders, he threw for 256 yards and four touchdowns during the 36–27 victory.
 In the Week 2 game against the Commanders, Goff produced his sixth straight home game with two or more passing touchdowns, establishing a Lions franchise record.
 Two weeks later, Goff again threw four touchdown passes, and this time added a tenure-high 378 passing yards during a 48–45 loss to the Seahawks.

-Goff finished the 2022 season with the Lions with 4,438 yards, 29 touchdowns, and seven interceptions, starting in all 17 games.
+Goff finished the 2022 season with the Lions with 4,438 passing yards, 29 touchdowns, and seven interceptions in 17 games and starts.
 He was named to his third Pro Bowl as an alternative, replacing the Super Bowl-bound Jalen Hurts.
 Goff was the first Lions quarterback to receive a Pro Bowl selection since Stafford in 2014.
 He was ranked 66th by his fellow players on the NFL Top 100 Players of 2023.